Sparkling DIY Rhinestone Menorah for Hanukkah

 How long does the rhinestone glue take to dry?

-In my experience, most adhesives will adhere in 24-36 hours.
+Most adhesives will adhere in 24-36 hours.
 But the glue continues to cure over time and harden a little more each day!
-This does, however, depend upon the climate, the temperature and the humidity.

 What other projects can be made using rhinestones?